41-412786_transparent-child-psychologist-clipart-psychology-clipart.png

 3. Deliver psychological programmes and services.
 This may include:

-• Provide intervention for caregivers, where needed
+• Providing intervention for caregivers, where needed

-4. Build stakeholder relationships or capacity
+4. Building stakeholder relationships or capacity

 • Provide evidence-based input for program/policy improvements